DHilchie/Pico-Speedometer/README.md

 7 files here.
-arduino code for upload.
+2 types of arduino code for upload.
-arduino code in PDF file.
 Breadboard layout using IR sesnors.
 Breadboard layout using Photocell sesnors.
 LCD hood file for 3D printing.